What is in this leaflet

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26 in Australia or 0800 764 766 in New Zealand) for advice, or go to Emergency at the nearest hospital, if you think that you or anyone else may have taken too much NEBILET.
+Immediately telephone your doctor or the Poisons Information Centre on 13 11 26 (Australia) or 0800 764 766 (New Zealand) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much NEBILET.

 Symptoms of an overdose may include feeling faint or fainting, and shortness of breath.
 Your blood pressure may drop too far and your heart rate might slow down too much.
 In extreme cases, serious heart and lung problems may occur.